Welcome to Noble Frenchies!

 Third, I have also been inspected by the American Kennel Club and been given a Certificate of Inspection by the AKC.
 Only breeders that are in compliance with the rules and regulations of the American Kennel Club are given a Certificate of Inspection.
 The AKC inspector looks for the kennel dogs to be true representatives of the the specific breed, to be healthy, and well socialized.
 My babies were trying to crawl into the inspector's lap and smother her in french kisses!
 (If only she would have sat on the floor!)

-Fourth, I am the President of the Ozarks Country Kennel Club, a local Chapter of the Missouri Pet Breeders Association.
+Fourth, I am the Publicity Secretary (now) of The Ozarks Country Kennel Club, a local Chapter of the Missouri Pet Breeders Association.
 The Ozarks Country Kennel Club is a group of serious breeders who meet for continued education, community projects, and keeping abreast of state and federal legislation (And laughs and giggles, and sometimes good food brings us in too).
 I am also the Correspondence Secretary for the MPBA State Board of Directors, so when I am not busy with puppies, I am busy with MPBA.
 Continued education is not required of every breeder in the state of Missouri.
 However, I believe that continued education keeps me at the "top of my game".
-During the average year, I typically have at least 20 hours of continued education and, in 2012, I accumulated 24.5 hours.
+During the average year, I typically have at least 20 hours of continued education and, in 2013, I accumulated 24.5 hours.
 There is new research and veterinarian practices being developed every day and only through continued education courses are breeders able to meet and hear about what's new directly from the actual researchers and veterinarians doing the work.